 Why you should roast your brussels sprouts

-Roasting brings out the sweetness hiding inside brussels sprouts.
+Roasting brings out the sweet taste hiding inside brussels sprouts.
 You can pair roasted brussels sprouts with bacon, pecans, and Parmesan cheese, and you have a winning side dish for any meal!

 I love brussels sprouts.
 I know they're an often hated vegetable, but I think they are really yummy, especially when roasted and mixed with bacon.